Greedy Shortest Common Superstring Approximation in Compact Space: Implementation

 While we don't have an implementation of Ukkonen's greedy superstring algorithm, have a conservative estimate for how much space it would take.
 The algorithm needs at least the goto- and failure links for the Aho-Corasick automaton, which take at least $2 n \log n$ bits total.
 The main algorithm uses linked lists named $L$ and $P$, which take at least $2 n \log n$ bits total.
 Therefore the space usage is at the very least $4 n \log n$.
 This estimate is plotted in Figure \ref{fig:time_space}.

 Figure \ref{fig:space_as_function_of_time} shows the space usage of our algorithm in the largest test dataset as a function of time reported by the SDSL library.
 The peak memory usage of the whole algorithm occurs during index construction, and more specifically during the construction of a compressed suffix array.
 The SDSL library used this data structure to build the BWT and the balanced parenthesis representation, which makes the space usage unnecessarily high.
 This could be improved by using more efficient algorithms to build the BWT and the balanced parenthesis representation of the suffix tree topology \cite{belazzougui2014linear}.
 These could be plugged in to bring down the index construction memory.
-At the moment index constructions takes roughly 19 times the size of the input in bits.
 The peak memory of the part of the algorithm which constructs the superstring is only approximately 5 times the size of the input in bits.